-In a Cloud Storage scenario, data is stored outside the home, or small office.
+In a Cloud Storage2 scenario, data is stored outside the home, or small office.
 This off-site location protects your data from being destroyed by a tragedy, like a fire, or loss from a theft of your equipment.
-The speed and reliability of the Cloud Backup service, as well as the internet connection to your home, or office, is a factor in determining the length of time needed for a data restoration.
+The speed and reliability of the Cloud Backup3 service, as well as the internet connection to your home, or office, is a factor in determining the length of time needed for a data restoration.

-The benefit of using a Local Storage device over Cloud or Network storage is speed, convenience, and ease of use.
+The benefit of using a Local Storage9 device over Cloud or Network storage is speed, convenience, and ease of use.
 But moving the storage device around, regularly disconnecting/reconnect it, often in situations that require it, like bringing a laptop with you on the go, may eventually cause damage to, or cause a connection problem with the storage device.
 In many cases, when a connection problem shows up, the backup software cannot do its job, and you may not know that there is a problem until it’s too late.

 In most cases, drawbacks of each technology cannot be avoided.
 It’s best to choose two, or more storage options that work best for your needs and make redundancy your friend.
 If one storage device, or location fails, have another, and another.
-Three storage locations are optimal.
+Three storage locations5 are optimal.

 Identifying the best technologies for achieving your backup and disaster recovery goals for home and small businesses

 The important thing to understand first is what kind of computer user you are: Basic, Intermediate, or Advanced.

 “I just do email and docs..”